Best Cordless Drills

 If you’re looking for a drill to throw in the toolbox and have on standby for when you need it, the Terratek 68-piece kit is worth a serious look.
 This multifunctional kit is versatile enough to tackle any routine DIY tasks you come up against, meaning you’ll be prepared for those everyday fixes that are sure to pop up.

 Although it’s lightweight and well equipped for handling smaller tasks, the Terratek drill isn’t the most powerful on the market and would struggle with anything that requires more strength.
 It doesn’t use the more robust, long-lasting lithium-ion battery technology found in pricier models, either.
-That said, the versatility that comes with the selection of drill bits and the accessory kit included makes up for the lack of power.
+That said, the versatility that comes with the selection of drill bits and the accessory kit included make up for the lack of power.
 Plus, with variable speed settings, it’s hard to find a better option at this price.

 The best budget drill with variable speeds and two gear drill for under £37.00